traveltsg.com · Case-study format

 The question behind every trip

 Most travel advice answers “where to go.”
-Strategy starts one layer earlier: what kind of trip this is — recovery, exploration, reconnection, or a milestone — and what success looks like when you land back home.
+Strategy starts one layer earlier: what kind of trip this is, whether recovery, exploration, reconnection, or a milestone, and what success looks like when you land back home.
 That framing changes everything from pace to budget to how much you should pre-book.

 What “format” means here